 6. Zuiderzeelicht in Zuiderzeemuseum Enkhuizen

 The open-air museum in Enkhuizen hosts a magical light experience each December: Zuiderzeelicht (Zuiderzee Light).
-From 12 December to 4 January, the museum opens its gates for a few special evenings filled with light and storytelling, bringing life to the old streets that are usually quiet after dark.
+For a few weeks around Christmas, the museum opens its gates for special evenings filled with light and storytelling, bringing life to the old streets that are usually quiet after dark.

 The Zuiderzeemuseum is dedicated to preserving the history of life around the Zuiderzee (Southern Sea), before it was closed off from the North Sea by the impressive Afsluitdijk.
 The open-air section of the museum recreates historic villages, with houses transported from across the region and rebuilt here in full, including churches, schools, shops, and workshops.
 What makes Zuiderzeelicht truly special is the chance to see these old buildings illuminated, the streets coming alive, and the stories of people from long ago brought back to life.